 Where the Money Goes

-If we go over the goal, the excess will go to re-printing postcards and purchasing more reward materials.
+If we go over the goal, the excess will go to re-printing postcards and purchasing more reward materials (giclée paper and ink, laser cutting, etc).
 The goal covers printing 100 calendars, so if we get more than 100 backers, we will need to up our order to 250 calendars, and so on.
-Last year, we bumped our order to 1000 calendars.
-Happily, printing is more-or-less a fixed cost.
-Shipping, however keeps reaching for the sky.
+Packing is done by the hands of myself and my wife.

 What Happens Next?